CCCU TRAINING IN

 Overview of this Training . . .

 Saturdays -- $130.00 a session, $475.00 per semester (Spring or Fall), $920.00 for the year.
 Discounts of 5% for registration received 30 days or more in advance. $50.00 per session for students (letter documenting student status required from school official).
-Bring a friend: free for their first session.
-May 11 -- each family/couple, half-price.
+Bring a friend: they are free for their first session.
 Enrollment for a year's series (Spring and Fall) is encouraged but sessions can be taken individually.
 Cancellation Policy: because of the small and limited group size, no refunds are available for cancellations or no-shows.
 Click here for a registration form.

 Continuing Education Units

-CEUs meet Utah DOPL/licensure requirements for Psychologists, Professional Counselors, and Substance Abuse Counselors.
-CEUs have been approved by the Utah Chapter of the NASW (Social Workers).
-Hours may be counted toward requirements for certification in Psychodrama and recertification for Certified Group Psychotherapists.
-A Saturday session is 6 training hours, a semester is 24 training hours and a year is 48 training hours.
-The Summer Intensive Residential is 21 hours.
+CEUs meet Utah DOPL/licensure requirements for Psychologists, Clinical Mental Health Counselors, and Substance Use Disorder Counselors.
+CEUs have been approved for Social Workers through the Utah Chapter of the NASW.
+Hours may be counted toward requirements for certification in Psychodrama.
+A Saturday session is 6 training hours, a semester is 24 training hours and and if all are taken together a total of 48+ hours can be accumulated in one year.
+If a training session exceeds the anticipated number of hours that amount will be credited if allowed by the CEU credit authorizing body.

 Previous training in psychodrama is not required.
 These sessions are for anyone from first time attendee to master trainer.
-They are designed to systematically and sequentially introduce one to the method but all sessions are designed to stand alone so that attendance at all sessions is not required.
+They are designed to systematically and sequentially introduce one to the method, yet all sessions are designed to stand alone so that attendance at all sessions is not required.

 Goals: Participants will develop personal and professional skills for understanding oneself and others as individuals and in relationship to others; confidence and facility in using role playing intervention in all of its many applications; and skills in group psychotherapy, psychodrama, and sociometry as directors and auxiliaries.
 All sessions will include at least one hour directly related to ethical issues.
 (All references cited are listed at the end of all the descriptions.)